nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-contribute-to-an-extension.md

 The Nuxeo application comes with runtime contributions, relying on the extension point system for default settings.

 Changing one of these configurations can be done by overriding the XML fragment from an existing Nuxeo component, by following the steps for your preferred tool (see above) combined with the specific steps below:
 1. Identify this component: using Nuxeo Explorer, go to the extension point definition (see [the first section](#finding-extension-point)), for instance.

-1. Click on the contribution to be overriden: the explorer provides a dedicated link to help with overrides, that you can take as an example.
+1. Click on the contribution to be overridden: the explorer provides a dedicated link to help with overrides, that you can take as an example.

 1. Notice the contributing component name: you will need to *require* it to make sure this new configuration is applied *after* the original one.

-1. Write a custom component with a specific name, and declare it in your bundle.
+1. Write a custom component with a specific name, and declare it in your bundle.</br>
    You should have something like:
    ```xml
    <?xml version="1.0"?>